ddamato/savager/docs/index.md

 const iife = `(${injectionInit.toString()})()`;
 ```

+When the injection occurs, some of the nodes within the original asset may be removed.
+The script takes care in not removing the original host asset so you may keep a reference in the application lifecycle.
+Some attributes used in order to activate the script may be removed.
+Style attributes used to activate the script will remain but should not affect the presentation of your SVG.

 ## Organization
 One method of organizing is to create a `savager.config.js` which you may maintain as your source of truth for SVG assets.